 Access to the Marian Vafiades Collection is granted by the Archivist or Director of Libraries.
 Appointments must be scheduled in advance.
 There are no restrictions pertaining to this collection.

 All copyrights to this collection belong to the New England Conservatory.
 Permission to publish materials from this collection is granted by the Director of Libraries.
 This collection should be cited as: Marian Vafiades.
-Collection, New England Conservatory Archives, Boston, MA.
+Collection in the Archives at New England Conservatory, Boston..